guanxiux/selfie/index.md

 ## Welcome to Guan Xiuxian's Personal Homepage

 I am currently a HKU-SusTech Joint PhD student (2021Fall--Now) in Department of Computer Science, HKU and Department of Electrical & Electronic Engineering, SusTech.
-I received Bachelor's Degree in Computer Science and Technology in The University of Science and Technology of China (USTC) in 2020.
+I received Bachelor's Degree in Department of Computer Science and Technology in The University of Science and Technology of China (USTC) in 2020.

 ### Publications